Marine Biology field trip

 Residential field course in Portugal

 This field course gives you the perfect opportunity to engage in experimental research, on your path to becoming a practicing marine biologist.
-You will put into practice everything you have learnt in lectures and practical sessions to study marine life in a quantitative way, addressing the best questions possible and coming up with robust answers.
+You will put into practice much of what you have learnt in lectures and practical sessions to study marine life in a quantitative way, addressing the best questions possible and coming up with robust answers.

 This course is designed for BSc Marine Biology students.